NVIDIA/terraform-provider-shoreline/provider/tests/README.md

-# Shoreline Provider Tests
+# Provider Tests

-This directory contains unit tests for the Terraform Shoreline provider, organized by functionality.
+This directory contains unit tests for the Terraform provider, organized by functionality.

 ## Test Organization